Papá Noel en la cárcel (A5 student sheets)

 Papá Noel en la cárcel 1 (A4 visualiser sheet)

-I usually slice the student sheets in half to make two A5 sheets, then I can keep the task to myself so the class doesn’t get ahead of me until the right moment (goodness, that would be almost like telling the class my objectives!
+I usually slice the student sheets in half to make two A5 sheets, then I can give out the text (after we’ve done the pre-reading steps and read it once through together) but keep the actual task to myself and only give that out later, so the class doesn’t get ahead of me until the right moment (goodness, that would be almost like telling the class my objectives!
 Ugh!!!
 Incidentally, I have it on good authority that OFSTED no longer require objectives to be stated at the beginning of lessons.
 My good authority?
 An OFSTED inspector, last Thursday, speaking to 50 witnesses in London!).

 For non-hispanists, this is what it’s all about: The sheet is a mock-up of a front page story in the newspaper, El País, published on 5 January, the day before Reyes, the ‘second Christmas’ in Spain (although I’m sure many would argue that 6 January was celebrated here long before 25 December).
 The story goes that for the first time ever, the 3 Wise Men are having a year off and won’t be delivering the presents in time for 6 January while they take a holiday.
 Great timing.
 (A bit like pupils taking a holiday in term-time) and Father Christmas was due to stand in for them (a spot of Yuletide cover, if you like).
 However, reports have come in that he’s swapped mince pies for porridge, and jingle for clink.
 In short, he’s in prison.
 So the children may not get their presents tomorrow.
 Big news.
 No-one really knows why he’s inside yet, but there are a few funny goings-on and personal issues which everyone would like a bit more information on:

 - He’s very tired because more and more Spaniards are giving presents on 25 December, so he’s shattered.